-Stem Cells LA utilizes only stem cells ethically extracted from umbilical cords donated at birth.
+Reputable clinics utilize only stem cells ethically extracted from umbilical cords donated at birth.
 Umbilical cord blood stem cells are a heterogeneous mixture of stem cells including MSCs.
-Our treatment options include infusions of up to 30 million stem cells in one session.
+Injections include infusions of up to 30 million stem cells in one session.

 How Do I Contact Stem Cells LA?